Tide of Death - the first in the DI Andy Horton Series

 Horton’s second day back in Portsmouth CID following his suspension

-He has a point to prove and a case to solve - he's still a good cop
+He has a case to solve and a point to prove - he's still a good cop

 Chosen by Amazon as the Best of Crime Fiction 2006